csc301-2023-fall/project-34-qeynet-inc-t/README.md

  ## Deployment and Github Workflow

+We still largely work in the subteams established in D2: the data subteam, responsible with interacting with the file system (including persistence); the use case subteam, responsible for alarm checking and turning data from the data subteam into a useful format for the frontend subteam; and the frontend subteam, responsible for the GUI.
+However, we are not strict with the subteams, and members of one subteam can and do help out members of another subteam as needed.

 Ideally, changes are worked on in branches, and when a feature is done, a pull request is made, at least one other team member reviews and provides feedback on the changes to the code, and when the code is deemed ready, the pull request is merged into the main branch.
 (In practice, deviations from this may occur for various reasons.)
 There are workflows upon pushing to the repository to run tests and lint the code.

 For now, we deploy the application manually, using PyInstaller to create an executable from the source code.
 In the future, we may switch to a more automatic method of deployment.